-Incarcerated Spigelian hernia: a case report.
+Incarcerated Spigelian hernia: A case report

 Spigelian hernia is a rare partial abdominal wall defect in the transversus abdominus aponeurosis or Spigelian fascia.
 We here report the case of a patient with incarcerated greater omentum in a Spigelian hernia.
 The patient presented with a six-hour history of nausea, constant abdominal pain, and a palpable mass in the left lower quadrant.
 Abdominal computed tomography revealed that omentum was strangulated in a Spigelian hernia that was successfully treated by plug and mesh repair.
 No recurrence has been observed during three-year follow-up.
 In our case, plug and mesh repair was a safe and effective method of repairing an incarcerated Spigelian hernia with durability through three years of follow-up.